hageyahhoo/Agile2020/Agile2020.md

 ### ACTIONS
-For the smooth start of SET activities, I did the following actions.
-⭐️-> 課題発見と解決方法を見つけ、味方を作る
-My points were discovering real concerns, solutions, and supporters.

-#### 1. GATHER INFORMATION WITH PRODUCT DISCOVERY
+My focus was to obtain consent from decision-makers and colleagues by discovering their real concerns and providing solutions iteratively and incrementally.

+#### 1. DISCOVER AND VERBALIZE REAL CONCERNS AND NEEDS
+⭐️
 To clarify objective, missions, and responsibilities of SET, I utilized the idea of "Product Discovery" [5] taught by David Hussman for gathering necessary information.

 At first, I analyzed our services and products.
 I utilized static code analysis tool named "SonarQube" [6] to know the code coverage and technical debts for each service.
 I also added simple unit and integration test scripts to know behavior of the products.
 Test scripts are good for understanding software under test [7].